vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Aṅgirā-vrata_- dark 10th, one year; worship of ten gods named; Vi.
 Dh.
 III.
 177. 1-3.

 _Acalāsaptami_-M. śu.
-7; worship of the sun; ekabhakta on 6th, on 7th upavāsa, at end of night on 7th standing water to be stirred after placing a lamp on one's head; HV I. 643-648 (from Bhav U.) whore Kr̥ṣṇa tells Yudhisthira the story of a penitent prostitute Indumati who performed it, Vratārka folio 120b-122a, VR.
+7; worship of the sun; ekabhakta on 6th, on 7th upavāsa, at end of night on 7th standing water to be stirred after placing a lamp on one's head; HV I. 643-648 (from Bhav U.) whore Kr̥ṣṇa tells Yudhiṣṭhira the story of a penitent prostitute Indumati who performed it, Vratārka folio 120b-122a, VR.
 253-255, NA.
 53 (says it is also called Jayanti); Bhāskaradhyāna on this day.

 _Acyutavrata_-P. Kr̥ 1; tithi; Acyutapūjā and homa with sesame and ghee with 'Om namo Vasudevāya'; thirty brāhmaṇas with their wives to be fed; AK. folio 230.